MohitGoel92/Power-BI/README.md

 Below is an example report which shows a dashboard of the Covid-19 pandemic.
 [2]

 <p align="center"> <img width="1000" src= "/Pics/Intro_1.png"> </p>

+**Advantages of using Power BI** [1] [3]

+- Power BI is quick to setup and is intuitive to use like Excel.
+- Powerful insights can be produced with little to no training.
+This includes charts, graphs, reports, dashboards, a collection of visuals, data cleaning and connecting to data sources.
+The platform also integrates with other popular business management tools like SharePoint, Office 365, and Dynamics 365, as well as other non-Microsoft products like Spark, Hadoop, Google Analytics, SAP, Salesforce, and MailChimp.
+- Visualisations can be uploaded to the Power BI service, with the data refreshing whenever the underlying dataset is updated.
+- Power BI reports provide real time information which is beneficial to an organisation as time-sensitive data can be collected or transmitted.
+Alerts can also be set up on KPIs to keep users informed on important metrics and measurements.
+- Good security features as you are able to give specific privileges to each user so they only have access to the information they are supposed to.
+- Users can verbally ask questions in natural language (Cortana) to access charts and graphs.
+This makes getting data highly user friendly, especially for mobile devices or non-technical users.
+- Businesses can input huge quantities of data into Power BI that many other platforms would struggle to process.
+- Built-in machine learning features can analyze data and help users spot valuable trends and make educated predictions.
+- Powerful personalisation capabilities allow users to create dashboards so they can access the data they need quickly.